 [Standards] MUC E2E encryption

-> as I am involved in a project developing group end-to-end
+> while as I am involved in a project developing group end-to-end

 > encryption.
 It looks like the XEPs currently are focused on e2e